AnoukSmet/Naturazy/README.md

 * Footer
 I implement the brand again in the footer which takes you again to the top of the page when clicking on it.

+### Bugs

+#### Mobile
+* The hero image doesn't show nicely due to the picture not being of high resolution
+* The icons for social media don't appear next to each other.
+The icon for instagram shows below.

 [Back to Top](#table-of-contents)